farrow-js/farrow/docs/pipeline.md

 create a injectable context

-createContext is like `React.createContext`, we can use it injecting anything we want, and access via `Context.use()` in any middleware or custom-hooks function body.
+createContext is like `React.createContext`, we can use it injecting anything we want, and access `Context` in any middleware or custom-hooks function.

 ```typescript
 type Context<T = any> = {